-Grace Chong, a fintech regulatory lawyer at global law firm Simmons & Simmons in Singapore, is also expecting regulators to increase their oversight over digital assets in 2022.
+Grace Chong, a fintech regulatory lawyer at global law firm Simmons & Simmons in Singapore (who has since joined Gibson Dunn as Head of Financial Services Regulatory) is also expecting regulators to increase their oversight over digital assets in 2022.

 “Regulators may start focusing more on market integrity expectations and set regulations for the industry, given the rampant concerns about market manipulation and insider trading by employees and related parties,” Chong said.
 “Market manipulation can take many forms but may arise where false information is disseminated to influence trades, the use of market makers or other strategies in an undisclosed manner to artificially control or manipulate the price or trading volume of an asset, wash trading, trade spoofing and layering, and other examples.”

 “The securities markets are closely regulated but the regulators are still struggling with the lack of tools and established solutions to properly monitor and track the digital assets market,” Chong added.
 “Firms also need to build trade monitoring and surveillance tools, and prioritize these items in their implementation of a compliance framework and procedures.”